openstreetmap/openstreetmap-website/CONTRIBUTING.md

 5. **Test**: Write tests for your changes and ensure all existing tests pass
 6. **Commit**: Write clear commit messages following our [guidelines](#committing)
 7. **Submit a Pull Request**: Create a pull request with a clear description of your changes
+  - In fact, we suggest that you publish a draft PR early in the process, so that maintainers can provide feedback and guidance as soon as possible.

 ## Code Quality Guidelines